SSC-ICT-Innovatie/LearningLion/README.md

 ![RAG flow design](https://github.com/SSC-ICT-Innovatie/LearningLion/blob/main/project_docs/images/RAG%20flow%20design.png)

 ## How to use this repo
-!
-This repo is tested on a Windows platform
+This repo is tested on a Windows platform.
 The instructions as written assume you have Anaconda and Python installed.
 If not, download Python (https://www.python.org/downloads/) and follow this installation guide for Anaconda: https://docs.anaconda.com/free/anaconda/install/windows/.